maffin-io/maffin-app/README.md

 - Clone this repo.
 - Install dependencies with `yarn`.
-- Run the frontend with `NEXT_PUBLIC_ENV="staging" yarn maffin:dev`.
-If you don't add the env variable, you'll need Oauth permissions which.. you won't have.
+- Run the frontend with `yarn maffin:dev`.
+This will run using the local demo data.
-- Run the backend with `yarn stocker:dev`.

 Happy coding 🥳.